-Since 1921, at the entrance of the sleepy village of Savigny les Beaune resides this lovely family-owned estate.
-Following vigneron generations before him, Jean-Michel Maurice studied in Beaune and at the University of Beaune before purchasing pre-Phylloxera vineyards in Hautes Côtes de Beaune, now holding 12.5 hectares.
-With his wife Yvonne and son Stephen (who studied Pinot Noir winemaking in Australia), they are committed to producing wines true to the intrinsic feminine character of Savigny Les Beaune.
-The appellation is in a shaded valley that means cooler temperatures, longer hang time, lower brix levels and wines with lower alcohol, more delicacy and elegance in style, yet with acidity for graceful aging.
-The Prieuré (Abbey) on their label built in 1771 was their winery until building the new one in 1992.
+Winery: Since 1921, at the entrance of the sleepy village of Savigny les Beaune resides this lovely family-owned estate.
+Following vigneron generations before him, son Stephen (who studied winemaking at the University of Beaune, and Pinot Noir winemaking in Australia) has taken the family reins as Winemaker.
+Using their 12.5 hectares of pre-Phylloxera vineyards in Hautes Côtes de Beaune, along with father Jean Michel, mother Yvonne and wife (Assistant Winemaker) Luci, Stephen is committed to producing wines true to the intrinsic feminine character of Savigny Les Beaune.
+The appellation is in a shaded valley that means cooler temperatures, longer hang time, lower brix levels and wines with lower alcohol, more delicacy and elegance, yet with acidity for graceful aging.
+They moved to their new winery in 1992 from the old 1771 Prieuré (Abbey) on their label.

-Planted with super-high vine-density of 4,450 plants per acre of either Pinot Noir or Chardonnay, vine competition contributes to low yields of 1-2 tons/acre, forcing the dry-farmed roots deep into the soil for water and nutrients.
-The family personally manages their vineyards, and since 2000 have used the natural farming practice, “Lutte Raisonnée” (lute-reason- ay), that improves micro-biotic life of the soils, using environmentally- friendly pest control and tilling methods.
+Vineyards: Planted with super-high vine-density of 4,450 plants per acre of either Pinot Noir or Chardonnay, vine competition contributes to low yields of 1-2 tons/acre, forcing the dry-farmed roots deep into the soil for water and nutrients.
+The family personally manages their vineyards, and since 2000 have used the natural farming practice, “Lutte Raisonnée” (lute-reason-ay).
+Rather than use herbicides, instead they spend 600 hours a year plowing the soil for weed control.
 The clusters hang very low to catch radiant heat off the soil, since the appellation is so cool.
-The grapes are picked perfectly ripe with low brix, expressing their goal of making lighter, feminine, delicate wines, resisting the 1990s fad of making Bigger Pinot Noir in Burgundy.
+The grapes are picked perfectly ripe with low brix, expressing their goal of making lighter, feminine, delicate wines, resisting the 1990s fashion trend of making Bigger Pinot Noir in Burgundy.
 Their philosophy is to “put more work on the vines and less work in the cellar.”

-Grapes are hand sorted by the family (plus a cousin, uncle and Stephen’s winemaker-girlfriend Lucy), the whites are pressed directly after harvest, the reds de-stemmed.
-Initially cold soaked, native- yeast fermentation starts naturally with gentle punch- downs, then pump-overs as temperatures rise, limiting extraction.
-Reds age in 10% to 30% new oak, depending on appellation, are racked after 12 months in 3000 Liter wood fudres, and settled in stainless steel vats before Estate Bottling unfined, course-filtered only if necessary.
+Winemaking: Grapes are hand sorted by the family (plus a cousin and an uncle), the whites are pressed directly after harvest, the reds de-stemmed.
+Initially cold soaked, native-yeast fermentation starts naturally with gentle punch-downs, then pump-overs as temperatures rise, limiting extraction.
+Reds age in 0% to 30% new oak, depending on appellation, are racked after 12 months in 3000 Liter wood foudres, and settled in stainless steel vats before Estate Bottling unfined, course-filtered only if necessary.

 Crémant de Bourgogne, Brut NV Expected Back in July 12.0% alcohol